How to restore databases in WHM using Acronis Backup

-To begin, log in to WHM and enter “plugins” or similar into the search box at the top left.
+1. To begin, log in to WHM and search for “plugins” in the search box at the top left of your WHM isntance.

 Then click on the Acronis Backup plugin link on the left, then click the Backups tab on the main page.